Lucius Papirius Cursor: Comparison with Alexander the Great

 In the 9th book of his Ab Urbe Condita, Livy made a much-discussed disgression on Alexander the Great, who had died a few years before the events he describes.
-He says that Rome would have been able to withstand an attack from Alexander if he had attempted to conquer Rome.
+He says that Rome would have withstood an attack from Alexander if he had attempted to conquer it.
 This passage comes just after he drew a panegyric of Cursor, and both men are implicitly compared.

 The disgression may originate from the real fear at the time in Rome of a Greek invasion of Italy.
 During the Pyrrhic War, Appius Caecus made a famous speech—the first ever recorded in Rome—in which he mentions this possibility.

 In Augustus' Hall of Fame (2 BC)

 In 2 BC, Augustus finished the construction of a new Forum around the Temple of Mars Ultor.
 On either side of the forum were two galleries of marble statues; on the northeastern side he placed the statues of his ancestors and other members of his family, starting with Aeneas; on the southwestern side he placed a gallery of heroes, dubbed a "Hall of Fame", starting with Romulus, the first Roman king.
 Each statue had an elogium, a plaque telling the deeds of the man portrayed.
 It is possible that Augustus was inspired by Virgil's Aeneid and Livy's Ab Urbe Condita—the two most important literary works of his reign—when making his choice of statues.
 Cursor logically features among the list of heroes, and his elogium is partially preserved.
-The surviving part tells about the quarel with Rullianus.
+The surviving part tells about the quarrel with Rullianus.